ceepick/frontend-nanodegree-arcade-game/README.md

 * Use the arrow keys [left, right, up, down] to move the character between tiles.
 * Green gems are worth 1 pt, blue gems ar worth 3 pts, and orange gems are worth 10 pts.
 * After a death, you are invulnerable for 3 seconds and still allowed to move around the board and collect gems.
+* After all lives have been lost, your score and lives are reset.

 ## Developer Stuff